The problem with packaging (and what we're doing about it)

 Baked Food

 Shelf-stable dog food packaging has tricky requirements to ensure the food stays fresh while also supporting heavy weights.
-As a result, traditional pet food bags use layers of different materials - almost always including at least one type of plastic as well as paper or aluminum.
-Our baked food packaging uses one paper layer and a plastic layer, as plastic acts as a very efficient barrier to oxygen and moisture.
+As a result, traditional pet food bags typically use layers of different materials - almost always including at least one type of plastic as well as paper or aluminum.
+Multi-layered bags are extremely difficult to recycle, as separating the materials with enough purity is either impossible or requires excessive amounts of energy that defeats the sustainability purpose.

 Reasons to love: